LeBreton Flats: Public art

 In 2023, a sculpture called When the Rubber Meets the Road by Gerald Beaulieu was installed by the National Capital Commission on a bike path in LeBreton, near Pimisi station.
 The sculpture, which depicts a run-over crow, is 5 metres long, weighs 360 kilograms and is made of 50–60 recycled tires.
-The NCC paid $14,022 for the work, which will be on display for one year.
-Its instalment was met with mixed reactions from the public, with some people loving it, and some criticizing the expenditure.
+The NCC paid $14,022 for the work, which was set to be on display for one year, but this was later extended to two.
+Its installation was met with mixed reactions from the public, with some people praising it and some criticizing the expenditure.